sbwimmer/forallx-do/README.md

 logic with identity and first-order interpretations, formalizing German in TFL and FOL, and Fitch-style natural deduction proof systems for both TFL and FOL.
 It also deals with some advanced topics such as the syntax and (Kripke-)semantics of modal logic.
 The book is provided in PDF and in LaTeX source code.
+A booklet with solutions for the exercises in the book will be provided in due course.

 [Download](#download) links below.